haydnv/tinychain/client/README.md

         return self.rev.set(txn.rev + 1)
 ```

-When you start a Tinychain host with a cluster definition, it will assume that there is a hosted cluster with the given URI ("http://.../app/test/replication" in the example above) and attempt to join that cluster as a replica.
+When you start a TinyChain host with a cluster definition, it will assume that there is a hosted cluster with the given URI ("http://.../app/test/replication" in the example above) and attempt to join that cluster as a replica.
 If the cluster URI has no host address, or is the same as the address of the running host, the host will serve a single replica of a new cluster.
 Watch out for versioning issues!
 In production, it's best to end your cluster URI with a version number which you can update in order to release a new, non-backwards-compatible version with different data and methods.

 ## Cluster: hosting your service